jooyoung-seo/jooyoung-seo.github.io/_pages/about.md

 Hello!
 Thanks for stopping by.
 I'm James.

-I'm a third year Commerce and Computer Science student at UNSW.
+I'm a second year Commerce and Computer Science student at UNSW.
 I'm aspiring to become a full stack developer, focusing on web and iOS development.
 I'm currently learning Swift and Kotlin and have back-end experience with Python, Java and Ruby.
 I'm currently employed as an admin by the Australian Electoral Commission, where I work with proprietary tools to maintain the integrity of the Australian electoral roll.
 Outside of work, my hobbies include mechanical keyboards, photography and swimming.

 This personal website will eventually become a full-fledged, academic-focused portfolio page, with links to my repositories and projects... but for the time being, I'm planning on using it as a cataloguing/blogging space for my hobbies and extra-curricular activities.